oznogon/gattaibushido-public/rules/02_pilots.md

 >
 > Her custom Power Weapon also provides Techs, but they are intended to be minor extensions of ability.
 These can be used to either boost your base Chroma Techs, or instead diversify your skills and keep you from being an overly-specialized one-trick pony.
 >
 > Finally, your Robo mainly serves as an extension of your Pilot's core persona.
-While it provides some minor thematic abilities, it's primary purpose is as a vessel for Fusions and the Final Form.
+While it provides some minor thematic abilities, it's primary purpose is as a vessel for Rumbles and the Final Form.